Photosynq/PhotosynQ-Documentation/docs/tutorials/data-quality.md

 As we explained in the [Data Collection](./data-collection?id=submitting-quality-measurements.md) tutorial, the best way to keep your data set clean is to discard low quality measurements before they get submitted to PhotosynQ.
 To help users filter out bad measurements, we have added a series of issue warnings to the default *Leaf Photosynthesis MultispeQ v1.0* and *Photosynthesis RIDES* protocols.
 These issue warnings are displayed in **red** on the results screen of both the android and desktop apps.
 We recommend that users discard measurements with warning message's, unless they are certain the measurement is accurate.
 If a poor quality measurement does get submitted to the website you will be able to **Flag** the data in the data explorer (see below).

-::: tip
+::: tip Tip
-**Tip:** The *Leaf Photosynthesis MultispeQ v1.0* protocol also has **yellow** issue warnings as well.
+The *Leaf Photosynthesis MultispeQ v1.0* protocol also has **yellow** issue warnings as well.
 These are for information only and you should NOT discard measurements for yellow warnings unless you are sure the measurements is bad.
 :::

 ![Issue warnings on the android (left) and desktop (right) apps](./images/data-quality-issue-warning-in-apps.jpg)